Uncover Berlin’s Jewish Legacy

 Visit the Hackesche Höfe

-Your walking tour concludes at the Grunewald Train Station Memorial, which commemorates the deportation of thousands of Berlin’s Jews to the concentration camps.
-This site serves as a stark reminder of the horrors endured by the Jewish community during World War II.
+Your walking tour ends at Grunewald Train Station Memorial – dedicated to the transports of Berlin’s Jews to the concentration camps.
+This site to remind people how the Jewish population suffered during second world war.

 Summary